zextras/tech-doc/source/carbonio/_management/advancedbackup.rst

 safe way to perform step 2 of a recovery.

-Using the old server’s backup path as the import path allows you to restore a basic installation of Zimbra to the last valid moment of your old server.
+Using the old server’s backup path as the import path allows you to restore a basic installation of |carbonio| to the last valid moment of your old server.

 .. _the_recovery_process: